-This morning, you will be picked up from your hotel to embark on a full-day private excursion that includes visits to the famous Pisac Market and Ollantaytambo fortress.
-Along the way, you will stop for lunch at a restaurant that serves some of the most delicious local cuisines.
+This morning, you will be picked up from your hotel and taken on a full day private discovery of the famous Pisac Market and Ollantaytambo Fortress.
+This tour includes lunch at a desirable local restaurant, that serves some of the most delicious traditional dishes.

-The Sacred Valley of Peru is understood to be the land that extends between the towns of Pisac and Ollantaytambo.
-This past heart of the Inca Empire starts just 10 miles outside of Cusco, and trips here reward visitors with fascinating Inca ruins, picturesque Andes Mountains views, charming towns, a pleasant climate and plenty of opportunities to get out and enjoy the countryside.
-When your exploration is complete, you will be transferred to your hotel with the rest of the evening at your leisure.
+The Sacred Valley of Peru is comprised of the land that extends between the towns of Pisac and Ollantaytambo.
+What was once the heart of the Inca Empire, this region of rolling Andes can be found just 10 miles outside of Cusco.
+An exploration of this area showcases fascinating Inca ruins, breathtaking mountain scenery, charming rural towns and a pleasant climate.
+At the end of your tour, you will be transferred to your hotel, to spend the rest of the day as you desire.
 (This service is on a private basis.)

-This morning, you will be picked up from your hotel in Cusco, to embark on the unforgettable Inca Trail Trek!
-A spectacular drive through the Sacred Valley of the Incas, will take you to Chillca, the trailhead (2,670 m / 8,760 ft).
-Crossing a footbridge, you will embark on an undulating trek through a dry cactus zone, beneath soaring views of the snows of Mt.
-Verónica, with the turbulent Urubamba river on your right.
-You can pause on a bluff, high above the Cusichaca valley, for a view of the imposing sculpted terraces of Llaqtapata, a massive Inca farming complex.
-You will then turn south and follow this side valley upstream to the village of Huayllabamba, where you will set up camp (3,000 m / 9,842 ft) for the evening.
+This morning, you will be picked up from your hotel in Cusco, to embark on the fascinating Inca Trail Trek!
+A spectacular drive through the Andean highlands will take you to Chillca, the trailhead (2,670 m / 8,760 ft), where your adventure on foot begins.
+Crossing a footbridge, you will be led on an undulating trek through a dry cactus zone, beneath soaring views of Mt.
+Verónica, with the turbulent Urubamba River on your right.
+You can stop for a break on a bluff, high above the Cusichaca Valley, to let your breath be taken away by the imposing sculpted terraces of Llaqtapata, a massive Inca farming complex.
+Afterwards, you will turn south and follow this side valley upstream to the village of Huayllabamba, where you will set up camp for the evening (3,000 m / 9,842 ft).

 Distance: 16 km